manuka/structured-elements/README.md

   You can call it whatever you like.
 Modelling is just an example.

   The debugEnabled function lets you tell the package whether or not to log to the console.
+  It accepts a function with no arguments that returns a boolean.

+  The optional logDebugMessage function lets you change how debug messages will be logged.
+  It accepts a function with the same signature as console.log, which is the default value.

   The models function returns a collection of all of your models as runtime data.
   This allows Structured Elements to validate your data against them.